 Ecoforecasts detail how interactions between organisms and their environment may affect ecological phenomena such as animal extinction, the spread of invasive plants and disease, and the health of waterbodies.

 Major benefits of ecological forecasts include:

-Predicting the amount of oxygen depletion in water is just one example of ecoforecasting.
+Predicting the amount of oxygen depletion in water (hypoxia) is just one example of ecoforecasting.
 Certain fertilizers used in farming operations can seep into neighboring waters, causing nutrient overabundance.
 Excess nutrients can reduce the amount of oxygen in the water, creating a hypoxic environment, which can, in turn, harm marine life.
 By integrating such factors as historical data about seasonal fertilizer usage, water temperature, sea level rise, and the affected waterbody’s natural hypoxic cycle, scientists produce ecoforecasts that help inform strategies for controlling nutrient pollution.